 What is Warticon used for?

-This medicine is used to treat genital warts.
-Genital warts are small, cauliflower-shaped lumps found on the penis or around the vagina, labia and anus.
-Genital warts are an STD (Sexually Transmitted Disease).
+This medicine is used to treat genital warts, which small lumps found on the penis or around the vagina, labia and anus.
+Genital warts are an STI (sexually transmitted infection).
 The virus that causes the warts is contagious and can be passed on through sexual contact.

 How to use Warticon

-Unless otherwise prescribed by your doctor, Warticon should be applied as follows:
+Unless otherwise prescribed by your doctor, Warticon wart treatment should be applied as follows:

-- Apply a small amount of the cream or solution directly to the warts twice daily for three days.
-Wait four days before you start a new three-day treatment session.
+- Apply a small amount of the cream or solution directly to the warts twice daily for three days;

 Warticon is not suitable for children under the age of 18.
 Read the package leaflet before use.